Geotechnic utils

 • b – slope of the backfill (radians).

-• fi – internal friction angle of the soil (radians).
+• phi – internal friction angle of the soil (radians).

 • d – friction angle between soil an back of retaining wall (radians).See Jiménez Salas, Geotecnia y Cimientos page 682.